daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 ![](/resources_pages/imgs/new-user-var-values.png)

 Click "OK" on all of the three windows we opened above and you're done!
-If you open R from terminal (type `R` and then press `enter`) and Rstudio and type the following in both:
+If you open the console in RStudio and also R from a terminal (open Windows Terminal, type `R`, and then press `enter`) and type the following in both:

 ```
 .libPaths()